Back to writing

 There's as not much to say about spam.
 Everybody already hates spam.
 This article is about systemic problems with advertisements and spam is built upon the abuse of systems by definition.
 Discussing the problems with spam is like discussing the problems with homicide.
 It's not systemically accepted but occurs anyway.
 Spam will exist as long as

 Chumps usually rely on sponsorships to do what they do.
 There is not much need for me to discuss chumps because if we could eliminate sponsorships, we'd bring the majority of chumps down at the same time.
-By my definition, chumps are not actually interested in the product, they only talk about it to get attention.
+By my definition, chumps are not actually interested in the product, they only talk about it to get attention, clicks, and ad views.
 Without sponsorships to make chumping worthwhile, most chumps would quit.
 Only those who sell their own product would continue, and I believe that to be a minority.

 As such, of these three kinds of advertisements, sponsorships are the ones that I find most worth writing about.

-- Product seller, advertiser: People who make and sell some product or service to customers as their main source of income.
+- Product seller: People who make and sell some product or service to customers as their main source of income.

-- Sponsor: A product seller who pays a publisher to show ads for their product in the publisher's space.
+- Sponsor, advertiser: A product seller who pays a publisher to show ads for their product in the publisher's space.

 This paragraph applies to the majority of hot-topic reviewers, I just don't watch very many of them.
-Also, the only reason I'm able to criticize his work is because I still watch what he makes.
-I like that he does get into industry critique and Youtube critique from time to time, but I'm sure the chump videos are better at paying the bills.
+I like that MKBHD does get into industry critique and Youtube critique from time to time, but I'm sure the chump videos are better at paying the bills.

 Capitalism is a complicated topic.
 The core principles are pretty simple and don't sound inherently malicious, at least to me.
 Sellers try to sell for the highest price they can, buyers try to buy for the lowest, and everybody either strikes a deal they're satisfied with or goes home empty-handed.
 Beyond the essentials of food, water, and shelter, the human as animal doesn't technically need very much, and the worst that can happen in most transactions is disappointment.